markusstrasser/council/README.md

 Building out a pipeline from other audio/video sources than just YouTube monologues.

 2. Database building feature to add to the model:<br>
 i.
-Passing in audio start and end times.<br> ii.
 Pass in audio start and end time along with URL<br>
-iii.
+ii.
 Trim audio from URL to start and end times<br>

 ## Libraries Used